 History of Bend Studio

-With nearly 30 years of experience in game development, Bend Studio has had a rich legacy in video games.
+With 30 years of experience in game development, Bend Studio has had a rich legacy in video games.
 From the iconic Syphon Filter series to Resistance: Retribution, Uncharted: Golden Abyss, and Days Gone, we strive to provide our players with high-quality experiences that create a lasting impact.

 1993: Origins of Bend Studio